wifinigel/wiperf/docs/README_WLANPi_Image_Build.md

 ## Pre-requisites

-These are the build instuctions for the v1.8.5 WLANPi image:
+These are the build instuctions for the v1.8.5 WLANPi image (*NOTE* these instructions are only required by the developers creating the WLANPi image....you do not need these):

 ### Package Updates